5 SMART HIRING TECHNIQUES USED BY COMPANIES in 2020

 1. Be Bold

 The employment market has changed significantly in the last three months.
 Certain sectors have been more affected which has meant that many of these businesses face uncertain times or have already had to restructure.
-The market for candidates is very strong right now and there are some amazing people available who 3 months ago were not even thinking about a new career move.
+The market for candidates is very strong right now and there are some amazing people available who may not have even been thinking about a new career move.
 We have noticed an influx of candidates on contracts worried that this may be cut short and also people who had decided to take some time out to go travelling have suddenly found themselves back in the UK.
 Smart businesses have been able to spot this change in market and use the window of opportunity to bring in a great hire.
 If you think about it logically, there are more people available with less vacancies being recruited so there is less competition for candidates.
 Also, because of the number of vacancies available, candidates are being more flexible on things like salary and location, meaning now is a great time to hire.

 2. Embrace Video Technology

 Before COVID-19 it was unheard of to hire someone without having met them first but now it seems to be standard practice.
-Since we have been in lockdown, we have seen companies running panel interviews, presentations and even a four-hour assessment centre over video call.
+Since March, we have seen companies running panel interviews, presentations and even a four-hour assessment centre over video call.
 Businesses are trying to stick to their interview process as much as possible but will tweak this where they can to move forward with a key hire.
 The first stage is usually a phone / video call with the person hiring for the position and second stage is usually a presentation over video call that the candidate pre-prepares.
 One thing we would recommend when choosing video technology is that you use a platform where if you are sharing your screen you can see the faces of all people on the call.
 If the candidate who is presenting cannot see the faces of who they are presenting to then it makes it difficult for them to read your engagement level at different points in the presentation.

 3. Involve More Stakeholders